godotengine/godot-website/collections/_article/parallax-progress-report.md

 ### Thanks!

 Thanks to those who helped make this feature, especially: [MewPurPur](https://github.com/MewPurPur) for their lightning-fast SVG skills, [Mickeon](https://github.com/Mickeon) and [clayjohn](https://github.com/clayjohn) for championing this feature from the get-go, and [KoBeWi](https://github.com/KoBeWi), [AThousandShips](https://github.com/AThousandShips), and [adamscott](https://github.com/adamscott) for jumping in with detailed reviews and constant questions to make sure it covered all corner cases and was *just right*... not to mention a dozen others that helped with feedback and testing.
-I'm [Mark](https://github.com/markdibarry) (a.k.a.
+I'm [Mark DiBarry](https://github.com/markdibarry) (a.k.a.
 Mr. Dink in the Godot community).
 I've been contributing to the Godot engine for the last few years, but this is my first "big feature" contribution.
 I hope you like it!

-If you have any suggestions for improvement for `Parallax2D`, feel free to make a proposal or start a discussion.
-We already have some bug fixes on the way, so be sure to check the backlog first!
-If you've got a good idea or see room for improvement and are hesitant to start contributing, don't be!
-Even if you see a misspelled word in the docs or a something you think might be too small, it's not!
-We wouldn't be where we are without the willingness of our community to jump in and get their hands dirty... so join in!
+Do you see room for improvement or felt the spark of an idea while reading this?
+We're always looking for more contributors and would love it if you'd join in.
+Don't worry about the size of your first submission; Many of us started with rectifying spelling errors in the docs.
+We wouldn't be where we are without the willingness of our community to jump in and get their hands dirty.
+What are you waiting for?

-Thanks again, and we'll see you in 4.3!